ivelin/zk0/docs/NODE-OPERATORS.md

 2. **Submit Application**: Create a new issue using our [Node Operator Application Template](https://github.com/ivelin/zk0/issues/new?template=node-operator-application.md)

-3. **Wait for Approval**: Our team will review your application and contact you via Discord
+3. **Wait for Approval**: Our team will review your application and contact you.

 ### 2. Install zk0bot CLI